jhausserlab/astrid/README.md

-# ᛅᛋᛏᚱᛁᛏ (ASTRID - Automatized Single-cell Typing for tumoR transcrIptomics Data)
+# ᛅᛋᛏᚱᛁᛏ (ASTRID - Automatized Single-cell Typing for tRanscrIptomics Data)

 By Alper Eroglu <alper.eroglu at scilifelab.se>, Jean Hausser <jean.hausser at scilifelab.se>

 Tool for automatic annotation of cells from scRNA-seq (Single Cell RNA sequencing) and Xenium in situ sequencing datasets.
+Designed to work well even with tumor samples.
-Tailored for samples from tumor.
-Currently works with AnnData objects from [Scanpy](https://scanpy.readthedocs.io/en/stable/).
+Currently takes AnnData objects from [Scanpy](https://scanpy.readthedocs.io/en/stable/) as an input.

 ```
 Run ASTRID (Automatized Single-cell Typing for tumoR transcrIptomics Data) ᛅᛋᛏᚱᛁᛏ pipeline